luigibonati/mlcolvar/docs/api_core.rst

 Loss
 ----
-This module implements the loss fucntions that can be used to optimize CV models.
+This module implements the loss functions that can be used to optimize CV models.

 .. currentmodule:: mlcolvar.core.loss